-Student contact and building of relationships should be the center of this plan when teachers and staff are working with families and students for both Head Start and K-12.
-Contact via online means or telephone are important to make sure students have access and have received material, know of options for free or low-cost internet, options for Chromebook or Hot Spot Checkout as resources allow, meal delivery, mental health services, and motivation to stay engaged and focus on learning, reading, being healthy, and making wise choices associated with the District's MAPLE PRIDE Positive Behavior Intervention and Support Program and Head Start's Conscious Discipline principles of behavior.
-See response to question #1 for additional aspects of outreach to continue to build relationships with students and maintain connections.
+Student contact and building of relationships should be the center of this plan when teachers and staff are working with families and students.
+Contact via online means or telephone are important to make sure students have access and have received material, know of options for free or low-cost internet, options for Chromebook or Hot Spot Checkout as resources allow, meal delivery, mental health services, and motivation to stay engaged and focus on learning, reading, being healthy, and making wise choices associated with the District's MAPLE PRIDE Positive Behavior Intervention and Support Program.
+See response to question #1 for additional aspects of outreach to continue to build relationships with students and maintaining connections.